jonjampen/mountain-sunset-vscode-theme/README.md

 Enjoy!

 ## Contribution
+Please inform me about any issues on my [github repository](https://github.com/jonjampen/mountain-sunset-vscode-theme/issues) or submit a pull request.
+Feedback is always appreciated as well.
+Thanks!
 ### Colors
-(Note: Colors are not displayed in GitHub's Markdown viewer.)
+(Note: Colors are not displayed in some Markdown viewers.)
 #### UI
 | Color | Hex | Description |
 | ----- | --- | ----------- |